 - Three Thousand litres of water is needed to produce one cotton shirt, Pulse of the fashion industry 2017

-- Most Fast fashion brands use an open-loop cycle method when disposing of products during production.
-This means waste goes straight outside to pollute water and land, The New York Times 2019
+- Most Fast fashion companies use an open-loop cycle method when disposing of products during production.
+This means waste goes straight outside to pollute water and land, The New York Times, 2019

 - Apparel supply chains are linked to soil degeneration and waterway pollution, McKinsey 2020